 Liberty Ridge Farm is in the middle of everything in the Capital Region; it’s just 15 minutes from Clifton Park, 20 minutes from Saratoga Springs, and 30 minutes from Albany.
-Have the whole family pick a pumpkin, then visit the many other attractions, such as the 11–acre corn maze, farm animals, trolley rides, paintball, discovery barn, and maize museum.
-Don’t forget to visit Brad’s Barnyard too; it's a whopping seven acres of family attractions like giant gerbil wheels, jumping pillows, peddle karts, and Corn Cob Express rides.
+Have the whole family pick a pumpkin, then visit the many other attractions, such as the 11–acre corn maze, farm animals, trolley rides, paintball, pumpkin cannons, and maize museum.
+Don’t forget to visit Brad’s Barnyard, too; it’s a whopping seven acres of family attractions like giant gerbil wheels, jumping pillows, peddle karts, and Corn Cob Express rides.

-Dubois Farm began as a 54-acre farm 17 years ago to save the small farming industry.
+Dubois Farm began as a 54-acre farm to save the small farming industry.
 Now 69 acres, the farm brings “a piece of Olde New England to the Hudson Valley” through its architectural style of buildings and animal pens.
-The fun of pumpkin picking here includes wagon rides, a two-acre corn maze, visits with farm animals, and assorted festivals throughout October.
 There is also a farm market and café, along with a tavern stocked with local wines, hard ciders, and craft beers.

 Hurd’s Family Farm is the perfect picture of agri-tainment.
-Families that visit can pick pumpkins of varying size and price.
-Then they can partake in the many other activities on the farm, such as a two-acre corn maze with a mystery game, the animal tracks nature trail, the wild apple obstacle course, the cow train and hayride, and more.
+Families that visit can pick pumpkins of varying size and price ($5-20).
+Then they can partake in the many other activities on the farm, such as a bounce station, obstacle course, giant slide, and corn maze.
 When hunger strikes, stop by the Big Apple Café for a farm-to-table meal.

 Jenkins-Lueken Orchard is best for people looking for the essentials.
 Choose your pumpkin from a range of shapes and sizes and visit the farm stand to check out the farm’s produce, bakery, cider, and special brand of artisanal hard cider.